ournetworks/ournetworks.ca/code-of-conduct.md

   * turn off their own microphone/camera
   * leave at any time

-Because of the limits of machine translation, the organizers and volunteers are only able to moderate text written in English, unless arranged in advance.
+Because of the limits of machine translation, the organizers and volunteers are only able to moderate in English, unless arranged in advance.

 ## Enforcement
 {:.authentic-condensed-60}